j-u-p-iter/regexp-parser/PLAN.md

 1. Frontend Masters courses.
 2. Build bundler from scratch.
 3. Build parser from scratch.
+4. Learn linux.
+This is the basis of everything else.

 Allways start with simple and don't add a lot of details at the same time during development and studying.